 |100% (carbon neutral)|

+2. Why should I care about green hosting?According to The Independent, data centers globally use around 3% of the world’s electricity.
 The environmental impact of data centers is greater than the aviation industry.
 Our websites demand a huge amount of power, both for the servers they run on and for the air conditioning equipment used to keep the servers cool.
 Switching to green hosting reduces the impact of data centers on the environment and therefore helps combat climate change.